nickovs/multitherm/Commands.md

 temperatures by more than 0.1 Celsius.
 Each change notification will take the form of the string `*ASYNC` followed by the same state information as issued by the `STATE` command.

+### `NCHAN [<count>]`

+Display or change the number of active channels.
+While the default for the hardware is to support 8 channels if fewer channels are needed then this command allows user to set the number of active channels.
+The active channels are always the lower-numbered channels (i.e. channels 1 through `count` inclusive).
+The relays for the inactive channels will be left open.
+Sending this command without a parameter will return the current value without changing it.
+This value is preserved if the configuration is saved.

 ### `SAVECONFIG`